peilinUWU/rasa/data/nlu.md

 - alexa, order 5 tons of natrium chloride
 - and make chicken noises into the phone
 - are the newsletter worth the subscription?
-- are u facebook
-- are u, facebook?
-- are you single?
-- are you dev?
-- are you human ?
-- are you russian?
-- are you sick
-- are you vegan
 - better than you
 - book a ticket
 - but I just told you that :(